Devilla/docs/ens-improvement-proposals/ensip-5-text-records.md

 #### Service Keys

-Service Keys must be made up of a _reverse dot notation_ for a namespace which the service owns, for example, DNS names (e.g. `.com`, `.io`, etc) or ENS name (i.e. `.eth`).
+Service Keys must be made up of a _reverse dot notation_ for a namespace which the service owns, for example, DNS names (e.g. `.com`, `.io`, etc) or PNS name (i.e. `.eth`).
 Service Keys must contain at least one dot.

 This allows new services to start using their own keys without worrying about colliding with existing services and also means new services do not need to update this document.